jlangch/venice/doc/readme/ipc.md

 | `:function`       | `:exec`                | all users can execute any *function*            |

-This allows users to access all queues, topics, and functions as long as there are no explicit access control rules for a user on a destination.
+This allows users to access all queues, topics, and functions as long as there are no explicit access control rules for a user on a destination to override the defaults.

 ### Custom default ACLs